Graph Machine Learning based Doubly Robust Estimator for Network Causal Effects: Empirical Analysis and Results

-\paragraph{Setup:} We address the challenge of lack of access to counterfactual potential outcomes by employing a semi-synthetic data approach.
-We use the real-world networks from Cora \citep{mccallum2000automating}, Pubmed \citep{sen2008collective}, and Flickr \citep{guo2020learning} datasets.
-Key statistics of these datasets are provided in the Appendix~\ref{dataset_appendix}.
-The covariates, treatment assignments, and outcomes are synthetically generated based on a specific data-generative process described in Appendix~\ref{dgp_appendix}. \paragraph{GNN-DML Implementational Details:} For the GNN implementation, we utilize a single layer of $\operatorname{GINConv}$, as per the partial interference assumption, followed by two fully connected layers and an additional softmax layer for estimating the propensity score.
+\paragraph{Setup:} We use real-world networks from the Cora \citep{mccallum2000automating}, Pubmed \citep{sen2008collective}, and Flickr \citep{guo2020learning} datasets.
+To access potential outcomes, we use the networks from these datasets and generate semi-synthetic data with synthetic covariates, treatments and outcomes, ensuring ground truth availability.
+Details of these datasets and the data generation processes are provided in Appendix~\ref{dataset_appendix} and~\ref{dgp_appendix}.
+While our method can be used with any graph learning algorithm, we employ the GIN~\citep{douglas2011weisfeiler} for learning the propensity score and outcome models, which outperforms other methods we tested.
+We use a single layer of $\operatorname{GINConv}$, as per the partial interference assumption, followed by two fully connected layers and an additional softmax layer for estimating the propensity score.
 Nonlinearity is introduced using $\operatorname{ReLU}$, and dropout with a probability of $p=0.5$ is used for regularization.
-The GNNs are trained over $300$ epochs with a batch size of $16$, using the Adam optimizer with a learning rate of $0.01$.
-We consider $K=3$ folds for cross-fitting ~\footnote{The codebase is publicly available for further exploration and reference.} \paragraph{Baselines Approaches:} In our study, we compare our method against four primary baselines.
-Firstly, NetEst\citep{jiang2022estimating} utilizes GNNs for learning representations of confounders, both for individual units and their neighbors, coupled with an adversarial learning process to align distributions for networked causal inference.
-Secondly, Net-TMLE\citep{ogburn2022causal} employs an efficient influence function and moment condition to derive a doubly robust estimator.
-Thirdly, the T-Learner \citep{tlearner} approach creates two estimators to predict outcomes for each treatment arm based on unit and neighbor covariates, with estimations modeled using GNNs.
-Lastly, we compare against DML with predefined aggregates, which applies DML in the i.i.d. setting but uses predefined aggregates like max, min, and mean for neighbor information aggregation.
-Our evaluation of these methods involves running experiments 100 times and comparing the distribution of the estimations.
-It's worth noting that while \citep{mcnealis2023doubly} is highly relevant, its paper is under review and its code not yet published.
-Additionally, \citep{guo2020learning} is noteworthy for capturing the influence of hidden confounders, but in our unconfoundedness assumption context, it essentially reduces to the T-learner method.

-\paragraph{Results:} Table \ref{table:baselines} presents the mean squared error (MSE) calculated over 100 simulations for each evaluated method.
-Furthermore, we illustrate the distribution of relative errors for all methods across the datasets in Figure \ref{fig:baselines} found in the appendix.
-Our analysis includes two variations of our framework: one that incorporates a focal set and another that does not, thereby covering the entire dataset.
+The GIN models are trained over 300 epochs with a batch size of 16, using the Adam optimizer with a learning rate of 0.01.
+We consider $K=3$ folds for cross-fitting.
+The codebase will be publicly available for further exploration and reference.
+Experiments on Cora and Pubmed are executed on MacBook Pro 18 with Apple M1 Pro chip, 10 CPUs (8 performance and 2 efficiency) and 16 GB RAM.
+The experiments on Flickr are executed on the server with GPU model NVIDIA RTX-3090.